Studying Hadronization by Machine Learning Techniques: Results

 \subsection{Jet variables}

-Experimentally observable, hadronic jets are important objects that carry information about the QCD hard scattering processes, occurring before the hadronization.
-With subtle jet analysis methods, one can extract the details of the underlying physics, such as the partonic energy loss in heavy-ion physics~\cite{Gyulassy:1990ye, Wang:2002ri}.
-It is therefore essential to measure the jet-related quantities with high accuracy The jet variables, calculated by the reference Monte Carlo are presented on the panels of Fig. \ref{fig:jetvar1}, together with the NN predictions.
+The jet variables, calculated by the reference Monte Carlo, are indicated on the panels of Fig.~\ref{fig:jetvar1}, together with the NN predictions.
 The outline of the panels and the markers are the same as in the previous section.
+Each row presents a certain jet-variable, for proton-proton collisions at c.m. energies from left to right, $\sqrt{s}=0.9$ TeV, $5.02$ TeV, $7$ TeV, and 13 TeV respectively.
+Rows are for: jet-multiplicity, jet mass, jet width and the transverse momentum distributions.

-The tested architectures achieved both good qualitative and quantitative agreement for the investigated variables.
-At higher LHC energies, the accuracy is within 10\% for Model 2 and $\sim$30\% for Model 1.
-For the lowest energy, $\sqrt{s}=900$ GeV, the jet multiplicity and jet transverse momentum is slightly overestimated, while the jet width still has a good agreement.
-This indicates the importance of the jet substructure studies.
+In general, the tested Models achieved both good qualitative and quantitative agreement for the investigated jet variables, calculated by the Monte Carlo simulations.
+At higher LHC energies, the accuracy is within 10\% for both Model~2 and $\sim$30\% for Model~1.
+The better agreement between the Monte Carlo and the NN is much more remarkable than in the level of global variables; indeed, it is true for all the investigated energies.
+The largest differences still follow the low-statistics part of the phase space indicated by yellow band on the panels.
+Since our whole study is focused on the hadronization and strongly connected with the jets, this precise matching is not surprising: input and output restricts well the jet properties in a limited phase-space.
+At the level of global observables, the space-phase is larger, therefore less constraint restricts the jet-trained networks.

+For the lowest energy, $\sqrt{s}=0.9$ TeV, the jet multiplicity (first row) and jet transverse momentum (second row) are slightly overestimated, while the jet mass and the jet width (third and fourth rows) still have good agreement.
+This indicates the importance of the jet substructure and underlying event studies~\cite{Mishra:2021hnr}.
+Moreover, the understanding of modifications in the jet structures is a key component of heavy-ion physics, where the change in the shape of the jet $p_T$ is traditionally understood as the sign of the onset of nuclear effects, therefore a trained solid baseline network would be appreciated well for further investigations.

+At the higher energies, within the statistical uncertainties, Model~2 has a better agreement of jet mass with the reference Monte Carlo data.
+In contrast to that, the smaller-architecture Model~1 slightly overestimates the $M_J\lesssim10$ GeV region and underestimates above.
+The characteristics of the jet mass, together with the jet width, jet multiplicity and jet $p_T$ distributions are the main ingredients of jet classification methods.
+Energetic jets are typical hard probes of the quark-gluon plasma, therefore knowing the type of the jet -- whether is it originating from a quark or from a gluon -- is important to understand the nature of the medium interactions.
+Consequently, the investigated NN models might have such future applications too.

+Finally, at this level we can conclude that the presented networks of Model~1 and~2 are capable to learn hadronization patterns and scaling, especially at the jet level.
+In addition, the encoded parton-to-hadron representation can be applied well at the level of global variables if we apply to the high-statistics phase-space regions.